jundalisay/spblist/content/en/research/descartes/philosophy/preface/part-2.md

 If he reads the entire work for a 3rd time, he will discover the solution to those difficulties by himself*.

-> *Superphysics Note: In this way, Descartes' work is like organized training data and the reader is like a machine learning algorithm that makes multiple passes on that data.
+{{< n="In this way, Descartes' work is like organized training data and the reader is like a machine learning algorithm that makes multiple passes on that data." >}}

 <!-- ; then, if he does not grudge to take up the book a third time, I am confident he will find in a fresh perusal the solution of most of the difficulties he will have marked before; and that,  -->